Contents

 Did you know–you can golf in New York City?!
 Chelsea Piers is a massive athletic facility on Manhattan’s Pier 62 that offers more than 25 recreational sports for anyone to drop in on.

-18. Sit back for the time of your life on The Ride
+18. Sit back for the time of your life on a luxury limo tour

-It’s really more like a theatrical show taking place outside in the city that you’ll be able to watch from the comfort of your seat with a guide leading you along the way.
-The wonderful experience is great for kids, rainy days, or anyone who wants a break from all the walking required in the city.
+The wonderful experience is great for rainy days or anyone who wants a break from all the walking required in the city.

 19. Grab a VIP ticket to one of the city’s music festivals